2023 Prague shootings: Mental state

-Czech Police Chief Martin Vondrášek said that the perpetrator had a gun license and owned eight firearms, which he obtained as part of his plan to commit a mass murder.
+Czech Police Chief Martin Vondrášek said that Kozák had a gun license and owned eight firearms, which he obtained as part of his plan to commit a mass murder.
 As a European Union member state, the Czech Republic adheres to the European Firearms Directive and legal accessibility of firearms is comparable to other EU countries.
 In 2021, a constitutional amendment to the country's Charter of Fundamental Rights and Freedoms codified the citizens' right to defend themselves or others with a weapon.
 To legally possess a firearm in the Czech Republic, a person must first obtain a firearms license, which requires, among other things, a medical examination.
 A bill of health is issued by the general practitioner, who can also request a review of the applicant's mental state.

-Perpetrator's friend, who has been named only as K.C. by the media, became worried about his mental state in the summer of 2022.
-Due to her intervention, the perpetrator underwent four visits with a psychiatrist between September and November 2022.
-Here, the perpetrator first disclosed suicidal thoughts, but during the visits, he progressed towards murderous ideas aimed at his parents as well as other unassuming people.
-The psychiatrist advised that the perpetrator starts visiting a psychologist, which he did only once in December 2022.
+One of Kozák's friends, who has been named only as K.C. by the media, became worried about his mental state in the summer of 2022.
+Due to her intervention, Kozák underwent four visits with a psychiatrist between September and November 2022.
+Here, he first disclosed suicidal thoughts, but during the visits, he progressed towards murderous ideas aimed at his parents as well as other unassuming people.
+The psychiatrist advised Kozák to visit a psychologist, which he did only once in December 2022.

 Psychiatrists in the Czech Republic have a legal duty to send their medical reports to the patient's general practitioner, "if the practitioner is known to them".
-As the perpetrator did not disclose the name of his general practitioner, no report was sent.
-Lidové noviny, however, cited several psychiatrists, according to whom it was easy to find information about a patient's general practitioner.
-They claimed that it took "only three clicks" through an online communication channel with the patient's insurance provider.
+As Kozák did not disclose the name of his general practitioner, no report was sent.
+Lidové noviny, however, cited several psychiatrists, according to whom it was easy to find information about a patient's general practitioner, claiming that it took "only three clicks" through an online communication channel with the patient's insurance provider.
 The Czech Medical Association confirmed that a psychiatrist may learn about the general practitioner through this method; however there is no legal requirement to do so.
-Due to the absence of his general practitioner, perpetrator's medical clearance was issued by a substitute doctor, who specialized in Chinese medicine and who graduated from Guangdong Medical University.
+Due to the absence of his general practitioner, Kozák's medical clearance was issued by a substitute doctor, a graduate of Guangdong Medical University who specialized in Chinese medicine.
 The police asked the Czech Medical Association to review whether a substitute doctor may issue a medical clearance instead of the general practitioner, as required by law.

-The general practitioner could have learned about perpetrator's psychiatric visits from an online database of the patient's medical prescriptions.
+Kozák's general practitioner could have learned about his psychiatric visits from an online database of the patient's medical prescriptions.
 However, reviewing this information is not obligatory, and the general practitioner that issued the bill of health failed to do so.
-The only information in the bill of health for the gun license was that the perpetrator had to wear glasses when using firearms.
+The only information in the bill of health for the gun license was that Kozák had to wear glasses when using firearms.

-According to a police-ordered post-mortem psychological evaluation, the perpetrator had a personality that was "schizoid with narcissistic and dissociative traits and a very solid IQ", but did not suffer from any particular mental disorder.
+According to a police-ordered post-mortem psychological evaluation, Kozák had a personality that was "schizoid with narcissistic and dissociative traits and a very solid IQ", but did not suffer from any particular mental disorder.